Haivision/srt/docs/statistics.md

 SRT provides a powerful set of statistical data on a socket.
-This data can be used to keep an eye on socket's health, and track some faulty situations as well.
+This data can be used to keep an eye on a socket's health, and track faulty behavior.

 Statistics are calculated independently on each side (receiver and sender), and are not exchanged between peers, unless explicitly stated.